Online Platform for Badminton Event Signups

-SplitCourts is badminton event organization software for recurring sessions where organizers need control of registration, waitlist movement, attendance status, and court-cost transparency.
+SplitCourts is an online platform for badminton event signups built around recurring sessions — where organizers need control of registration, waitlist movement, attendance status, and court-cost transparency.
 It helps badminton communities replace fragile combinations of group chat, spreadsheet trackers, and manual post-session payment follow-up.

 Badminton communities often run multiple weekly formats: social doubles nights, mixed-skill sessions, casual ladders, and club-run event blocks.
-SplitCourts supports these recurring operations by making each event instance explicit, trackable, and easier to reconcile.
+SplitCourts is designed specifically for these weekly recurring operations — not one-off tournaments.
+Each weekly session gets its own event instance with a fresh signup, waitlist, and attendance record, making it trackable and easy to reconcile without rebuilding the setup each time.

 Badminton-Specific Operational Needs